Djoir: Career

 As an adult, Dawn "Djoir" Jordan spent time as a singer and performer in female pop groups including, Minx Mafia (formerly Vaniti Girlz).
 The group went on a hiatus in 2008.
 Djoir later went on to pursue the path of a solo artist.
 Her motto as an artist is "Be Diamond Cut", which means "To Be Unique, Stand Out and Reflect Your Light".
 Djoir was given the name by Mr. Dalvin of Jodeci, it is a combination of her first and last name.

-Her 1st single release with Danny Coggin, aka NOVASPACE, entitled “Control (ft.
+Her 1st single release with Danny Coggin, NOVASPACE, entitled “Control (ft.
 Djoir Jordan)" released by Into the AM Records, quickly climbed to #62 on Beatport’s Electro House chart and gained support from Top EDM DJ's around the world including Parasite, who produced a remix of "Control".
 Her 2nd single release with NOVASPACE, entitled "Right Now (ft.
 Djoir Jordan)" released by Dirty Duck Audio, climbed to #13 on the UK charts and gained support from DJs Knife Party and Gold Top.

 Djoir has performed and/or worked with DEV, George Shelby of the George Shelby Band, Aaron Carter, Hyper Crush, Táta Vega of 20 Feet From Stardom, Redfoo, Hok of Quest Crew (winners of Season 3's America's Next Best Dance Crew), LMFAO, FUEL, Cassandra Mills, Dalvin DeGrate and K-Ci of Jodeci, Ginuwine, Shane Sparks, Jason Edmonds, 112, Reel Big Fish, NOVASPACE, Shaneal Funk, Breanna Kennedy and others.
 She has also made appearances in Redfoo's music video New Thang and LMFAO's music video Party Rock Anthem.